Study PMBOK 8 bid selection and contract types for PMP 2026: RFI, RFP, RFQ, source criteria, risk allocation, and contract traps.

 Best answer: B

 After this section, move into claims, ethics, and procurement traps so the sourcing and contract logic is tested under conflict and control pressure.
-When your practice misses come from treating contracts as a substitute for project judgment, use the free PMP 2026 practice preview on web and check whether the stronger answer matched the procurement mechanism to the real uncertainty.
+When your misses come from treating contracts as a substitute for project judgment, use the PMP 2026 practice page on external practice and check whether the stronger answer matched the procurement mechanism to the real uncertainty.